Marcroth0/relationship-quarrel/README.md

 ##

+## CRUD

+- The user has the ability to
+  C - reate their own post.
+  R - read their, or others posts and comments.
+  U - update their post
+  D - delete their post and comments, as well as their account.

 ## Testing

 I tested the responsiveness of the site on the below units, using chrome dev as well as some in real life testing: